Wild River Wilderness

-The Wild River Wilderness is one of seven wilderness areas in the White Mountain National Forest in the U.S. state of New Hampshire.
+The Wild River Wilderness is one of six wilderness areas in the White Mountain National Forest in the U.S. state of New Hampshire.
 The wilderness is located primarily in unincorporated Bean's Purchase, New Hampshire, near the Maine border, and is managed by the U.S. Forest Service.
 Within the wilderness's 24032 acre are 29.7 mi of hiking trails.
 The highest point in the area is Carter Dome.
 The New England Wilderness Act of 2006 created the area.

 History

 Before 1800, the area was mostly pristine old-growth forest and had only a few inhabitants.
 Over the course of the 19th century, a rail line was built up the valley, reaching from the Androscoggin River to the headwaters of the Wild River.
 Logging camps prospered along the river, and by the turn of the 20th century nearly all accessible timber had been removed.
 In 1903, a severe drought year, campers fishing for brook trout at No Ketchum Pond left a campfire unattended.
 Slash left over from recent logging operations provided ample fuel, and the campfire sparked a large wildfire.
 This, combined with flooding from the river, wiped out the remaining timber business.
 In March 1914, the U.S. Forest Service purchased 41000 acre of land from the Hastings Lumber Company for inclusion in the White Mountain National Forest, part of which would later become the Wild River Wilderness.